motokimura/pytorch_tensorboard/README.md

 # Example to use TensorBoard from Pytorch

-This repository shows how to use TensorBoard from Pytorch with MNIST example.
+This repository shows how to use TensorBoard from PyTorch with MNIST example.

 [tensorboardX](https://github.com/lanpa/tensorboard-pytorch) module, a TensorBoard extension for PyTorch, is used for this.